open-feature/js-sdk/README.md

 For details, including API documentation, see the respective README files.

 - [Server SDK](./packages/server/README.md), for use in Node.js and similar runtimes.
+  - [NestJS SDK](./packages/nest/README.md), a distribution of the Server SDK with built-in NestJS-specific features.
 - [Client SDK](./packages/client/README.md), for use in the web browser.
+  - [React SDK](./packages/react//README.md), a distribution of the Client SDK with built-in React-specific features.

 Each have slightly different APIs, but share many underlying types and components.